 This term is applicable during the first year during which a person is medically incapable of work, but not because of an occupational injury or disease.
 The (degree of) incapacity of work has to be recognized by a doctor approved by the social security office.
 The system exists for both employees and self-employed.
 In any case, the person should have paid a certain amount of social contributions to be eligible for this benefit.
-During the first month of work incapacity, employees receive 60% of their gross wage (with a maximum dependent on family situation, e.g. €71.02/day in 2009 for employees with dependants).
+During the first month of work incapacity, employees receive 60% of their gross wage (with a maximum dependent on family situation).
 From the second month onwards this is decreased to 55% for employees without dependants.
-Self-employed receive a fixed amount per day (varying from €29.64 to €46.67 in 2009) depending on the family situation.
+Self-employed receive a fixed amount per day depending on the family situation.